Full Time

 Key responsibilities:

-- Understand and apply relevant quantum code libraries to utilize cloud resources.
+- Understand and apply relevant quantum code libraries

 - Perform test on Quantum machines.